Site Owner and Media Contact

 Mansfield is available for media interviews, presentations, and written submissions about the haunted locations of Vancouver and the paranormal in general.

-He has appeared on GlobalTV BC (with Red Robinson) and CBC TV Vancouver (with Deborah Gobel), and on CFMI (Rock 101), CKNW, CFOX, and Roundhouse Radio.
+He has appeared on GlobalTV BC (with Red Robinson), CBC TV Vancouver (with Deborah Gobel) and CTV News Vancouver (with St John Alexander), and on CFMI (Rock 101), CKNW, CFOX, and Roundhouse Radio.
 He’s also been interviewed for articles in Metro News and The Peak newspapers, and has contributed to Homes & Living (Vancouver) magazine’s “The haunting of…” series of articles.